donnydavis/krakendash/README.md

 # This is a slimmed down version of KrakenDash
  I removed the Ops portion, because I just want a slick UI to get status from and pull json data from.

-    I refactored this app to run specifically in a fedora docker container, and as long as you use the commands below, your dashboard should just work.
+    I refactored this app to run in a fedora docker container, and as long as you use the commands below, your dashboard should just work.
+    I changed the default ports for the app so they don't conflict with an Openstack deployment

 # KrakenCeph
 This can be used to monitor your Ceph Cluster, and hook into your NMS